aws-solutions-library-samples/amazon-elasticache-caching-for-amazon-rds/guidance/README.md

 3. Clone the repository by executing ```git clone <repo name> ```
 4. Change directory to the guidance directory ```cd guidance```
 5. Execute the setup_host script ```./setup_host.sh```
 6. Log in to the same instance from a separate session and navigate to the same directory and execute ```./setup_jupyter.sh``` script.
+Enter the initial password.
+Commit this to memory as you will have to enter it once the notebook is running.
-7. In your computer browser enter the EC2's public IP address and port for example ```http://1.2.3.4:8888`` Note that this is not a secured service.
+7. In your computer browser enter the EC2's public IP address and port for example ```http://1.2.3.4:8888`` Note: that jupyter configuration is not a secured as it is running the http (no s) protocol.
+In order to secure jupyter notebook please configure https protocol as documented here: https://jupyter-notebook.readthedocs.io/en/6.2.0/public_server.html#running-a-public-notebook-server
-8. Enter the preset password for your Jupyter notebook "test123"
+8. Enter the password for your Jupyter notebook.
+(The password entered at step 6)
 9. In your first session edit the .env file and update it with your database and ElastiCache related information.
 10. Source the .env file ```source .env``` to export the parameters.